 Once it was time to board I returned to the reception area, got my passport stamped, and then headed towards the gate.
 Somewhere along the way in the terminal I saw this billboard which entertained me.
 Such a natural pose by the footballers of Bayern Munich.

 Lufthansa Business Class to Frankfurt

 There are almost hourly flights between Munich and Frankfurt.
 Even so, my flight in an A321 was nearly full.
-I was seated in Business Class, which was a bit of a shock to be in a Recaro ‘park bench’ seat after my last flight.
-The flight itself was a typical short Lufthansa flight.
+I sat in Business Class, which was a bit of a shock sitting on a Recaro ‘park bench’ seat after my last flight. he flight itself was a typical short Lufthansa flight.
 Service was efficient, and the meal pretty impressive for only about 40 minutes in the air.

 Not removing the plastic from the salad is a faux pas but there wasn’t much time

 I didn’t have my Thai Airways boarding pass, but based on past experience, I knew they rarely make first class passengers walk through terminals.
 I was curious how this would play out.
 Once in Frankfurt, we landed at a dreaded bus gate.
 Unlike a bus gate in Zurich, there isn’t any special designation for Business Class passengers under normal circumstances.
 Once packed onto the bus, we headed to somewhere in the maze of Frankfurt Airport.

 Once off the bus, I saw a Thai Airways representative with my name on a sign.
 She said we had a bit of a walk, and she wasn’t kidding.
 There are tunnels, hallways, elevators and more.
 I was fine with the walk before sitting on another plane or 12+ hours, but another Thai First Class passenger with us was a bit older than me, and it was clear she was not happy about it.

 I feel like I’ve seen lots of Frankfurt airport, but this tunnel was new to me.